mvolkmann/blog/src/gleam.md

 ## Projects

 To create a new Gleam project, enter `gleam new {name}`.
+Project names can only contain lowercase letters, digits, and underscores.
+Names beginning with "gleam\_" are reserved.

 This creates the following files:

 - `.github/workflows/test.yml`

+  This runs all the tests in a GitHub Action every time changes are pushed.

 - `.gitignore`
 - `README.md`
 - `gleam.toml`